Frequently Asked Questions

 Tulsa City County Library offers an excellent free service called Learning Express.
 Learning Express contains online tutorials on subjects such as computer skills (including Microsoft Office software), some school subjects, college prep, GED, adult education, workplace skills, and more.
 It also offers practice tests for certain occupation exams, GED, ACT, SAT, reading skills, ASVAB, and more.
 You'll need a Tulsa City County Library card to use this service.

 OU staff and faculty can take advantage of our campus's participation in Eighth Floor, a technology and learning center for educators offered by Tulsa Technology Center and Tulsa Community College.
 Eighth Floor provides training in Microsoft Office software, Photoshop, Web 2.0 and social media topics, and much more.
 To take an Eighth Floor class, you must register through the OU-Tulsa Human Resources Department.
 Contact Tricia Rahal for more information.

 You can also take advantage of some other online tutorials to brush up your basic skills.
 Here are some resources that others have told us have been helpful for them.
 (The Library has not tested these tutorials.)

 The OU Schusterman Library is open to the public with certain restrictions.

 - Members of the public may come into the library and use the two computers designated for public use as long as those two computers are available and not in use by a student.
 The computers have restricted access and are designed for research and educational purposes.
 You can be logged in to our public terminals for up to one hour a day.

-- You can come into the library and use any of our databases, and read any of our print materials and make photocopies at your own cost.
-We sell guest printing cards at the front desk, and the minimum amount is $5 plus tax.
+- You can come into the library and use any of our databases, read any of our print materials, and user our scanners.

 - We do not offer borrowing privileges or issue library cards to members of the public.